How to show you know nothing of history without saying you know nothing of history

 College Expenses

 I had to pay 100% of my own college education tuition and fees; my parents helped with housing.
 I lived at home during my first two years at college and went to a local state college before transferring to a university.
-I worked from age 10 on wards and was required to save at least 50% of my earnings for future college expenses; I generally saved almost all of my earnings.
+I worked from age 10 onward and was required to save at least 50% of my earnings for future college expenses; I saved almost all of my earnings.

 In present day dollars, my annual tuition and fees at the local college I attended would be about $14,000 at that campus; today’s tuition and fees at list price is $20,000.
 However, that is the list price – per the college web site, the average student pays $8,700 per year in tuition and fees after receiving discounts, grants and scholarships.
 That includes a mandatory $380 per year “Health Services fee” that provides access to the college’s own Student Health services and is independent of other health insurance you may have.